Exceptional Points in Gyrator-Based Circuit and Nonlinear High-Sensitivity Oscillator: Introduction

-This paper presents an investigation that describes several EPD features in gyrator-based coupled resonant circuits, where two LC resonators (series-series and parallel-parallel configurations) are coupled to each other through a gyrator.
-The ideal gyrator is a passive nonreciprocal element that neither stores nor dissipates energy.
+In this paper, we explore for the first time the saturation regime due to the nonlinearity in active negative inductance and negative capacitance, in an EPD resonator topology based on a gyrator, and explore the measured high sensitivity.
+We describe several EPD features in gyrator-based coupled resonant circuits, where two LC resonators (series-series and parallel-parallel configurations) are coupled to each other through a gyrator.
 We illustrate the necessary conditions to obtain the EPD in both parallel and series resonant circuit configurations and show the signal behavior using time domain simulations.
 We also provide a frequency domain analysis in terms of phasors and show that the EPD corresponds to a double zero of the total impedance defining the resonance.
-Importantly, we discuss the effect of losses in the system and show how they make the circuit unstable.
-When the system is perturbed away from its EPD, free oscillation frequencies are shifted, and this shift could be measured for sensing circuit applications.
-Furthermore, we analyze the circuit sensitivity to component variations and show that the Puiseux fractional power series expansion approximates the frequency diagram's bifurcation around the EPD \cite{Kato1995Perturbation}.
-We discuss the sensitivity of the parallel-parallel circuit case as a possible high-sensitive sensor.
-The proposed circuit and method have promising use in ultra high-sensitive sensing applications at various operating frequencies.
+Importantly, we discuss the effect of additional losses in the system and show how they make the circuit unstable.
+The effect of the circuit's nonlinearities is observed experimentally after saturation is achieved, leading to a stable oscillatory regime.
+When the system is perturbed away from its EPD, the self-oscillation frequency is shifted, and such a shift is measured to determine the circuit's sensitivity.
+Compared to our previous studies in \cite{figotin2020synthesis,Figotin2021Perturbations,rouhi2022exceptional,rouhi2022high}, we focus on the analysis of the series-series configuration including losses that we did not explore before; we also analyze a parallel-parallel configuration, and fabricate a gyrator-based circuit for the first time.
+We then observe experimentally the self oscillatory regime under saturation and perturb a capacitance value to measure the oscillation frequency shifts.
+In addition, we compare the sensitivity of our proposed circuit to previous linear and nonlinear circuits supporting EPD \cite{Schindler2011Experimental,Nikzamir2022Highly,kazemi2022experimental,Moncada2024Frequency-Domain}, highlighting how its sensitivity is comparable and emphasizing the capability of detecting small perturbations.
+The proposed circuit and method have promising applications in ultrasensitive sensors at various operating frequencies.